Avila and its most important landmark, The medieval city wall.

 Walk the walls with a bag of `yemas’ in your hand (and water), and enjoy the views and atmosphere of an extraordinary city.

 You can find some excellent medieval alternatives if you want to stay overnight in Avila.

 Palacio de los Velada is an exciting 16th-century palace.

 More Medieval cities in Castilla-Leon

-Castilla-Leon, the largest region of Spain and located right in the middle of the Iberian peninsula.
+Castilla-Leon is the largest region of Spain, right in the middle of the Iberian peninsula.

-It is famous for the many medieval cities, Romanesque and Gothic monuments and buildings.
+It is famous for its many medieval cities, Romanesque and Gothic monuments and buildings.

 You will get an overwhelming experience in history and art.